 This can make it challenging to communicate and collaborate successfully, leading to frustration, misalignment, and poor performance—all recipes for disengagement and unhappy team members.

 Working remotely gives employees greater autonomy, increased flexibility, and improved work-life balance (not to mention no more long early-morning commutes).
-All of which contribute to happier, more engaged teams.
+All of these factors contribute to happier, more engaged teams.
 It’s a win-win!

 The key is creating the conditions for success.